• Stories and Events

 Getting to Sapo National Park and Sapo Ecolodge

 Getting to Sapo National Park from Monrovia, or Roberts International Airport, is an adventure in its own right.
-The journey takes about half a day, or more, depending on road conditions, and involves traveling through some of Liberia's most beautiful rural landscapes.
+The journey takes about a day, or more, depending on road conditions, and involves traveling through some of Liberia's most beautiful rural landscapes.
 The route crosses several rivers, including the impressive St. John River.
 It's best to hire a private vehicle and driver who knows how to navigate through rural Liberia.
 The Sapo Ecolodge staff can assist with hiring private drivers during the booking process.
 While the journey may be long, the reward is worth it, as Sapo National Park and the surrounding area are some of Liberia's most beautiful and biodiverse regions.

 Enjoying the chalets, photo courtesy of Solimar International